The Wisdom and the Hysteria

 Let’s back up and discuss why hysteria might be so familiar to a former commissioner of the New York City Department of Transportation.
 (As if hysteria wouldn’t be familiar to anyone holding that position.)

-In her six years serving under then-Mayor Michael Bloomberg, Sadik-Kahn famously updated New York City’s streetscape in ways unlike any of her predecessors.
+In her six years serving under then-Mayor Michael Bloomberg, Sadik-Khan famously updated New York City’s streetscape in ways unlike any of her predecessors.
 I’m sure I’m not the first to compare her to an enlightened Robert Moses, who built much of the city’s mid-20th century infrastructure seemingly by force of will, but it’s still an apt equivalence.

-Whereas Moses built bridges and sometimes bulldozed neighborhoods, Sadik-Kahn took a lighter approach.
+Whereas Moses built bridges and sometimes bulldozed neighborhoods, Sadik-Khan took a lighter approach.
 She brought pedestrian plazas and green-striped bike lanes to the urban jungle, often using little more than some sawhorses and paint.

 Moses’ nemesis, the late, great Jane Jacobs, likely would have approved.

-Sadik-Kahn is not merely “progressive.”
+Sadik-Khan is not merely “progressive.”
 While she fawns over pleasant photos of art students cheerily sketching in a temporary plaza, her progressivism is also based on data, metrics, and an expansive notion of what metrics to follow.
 She has the metrics about the benefits of bike lanes and the angle of public opinion.
 And she embraces formerly radical ideas that, though they have been adopted by the younger generation of planners, often have trouble rising through petrified bureaucracies.

 She also has a commanding personality.

-Sadik-Kahn’s presentation at the journalists forum focused not just on her accomplishments but also, to her credit, on her detractors.
-Time and again a vocal minority of New Yorkers challenged Sadik-Kahn, often in harebrained ways.
+Sadik-Khan's presentation at the journalists forum focused not just on her accomplishments but also, to her credit, on her detractors.
+Time and again a vocal minority of New Yorkers challenged Sadik-Khan, often in harebrained ways.
 She showed headlines and videos describing some of the more vehement and ludicrous accusations about her improvements.
 Opponents likened bike lanes to the Gaza Strip.
 They insisted that the city would crumble.

 Dorothy Rabinowitz, a member of the Wall Street Journal’s editorial board, famously warned that bike lanes were “totalitarian.”
 She told New York Magazine that the Citibike bike-sharing program, “is the stuff of your darkest aesthetic dreams.
 There is nothing human about the racks.”
 (As if the city's two million or so cars and trucks are nothing but Rembrandt paintings on wheels.
 And don't get me started on Donald Trump's buildings.)